aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/image/convert-an-excel-chart-to-image/_index.md

 {{% alert color="primary" %}}

 Charts are visually appealing and make it easy for users to see comparisons, patterns, and trends in data.
 For instance, rather than analyzing columns of worksheet numbers, a chart shows at a glance whether sales are falling or rising, or how actual sales compare to projected sales.
-People are frequently asked to present statistical and graphical information in an easy to understand and an easy to maintain manner.
+People are frequently asked to present statistical and graphical information in an easy-to-understand and easy-to-maintain manner.
 A picture helps.

-Sometimes, charts are needed in an application or web pages.
-Or it might be needed for a Word document, a PDF file, a PowerPoint presentation or some other application.
+Sometimes, charts are needed in an application or on web pages.
+Or they might be needed for a Word document, a PDF file, a PowerPoint presentation, or some other application.
 In each case, you want to render the chart as an image so that you can use it elsewhere.

 {{% /alert %}}